petosak/openhab2-addons/addons/binding/org.openhab.binding.plclogo/README.md

 be used.
 For other blocks simply use `Switch`, since they are bidirectional.

 ### Analog
-Each analog thing have currently one channel: `value`:
+Each analog thing have currently one channel `value`:

 ```
 channel="plclogo:digital:<ThingId>:value"